fabandmina/fabandmina.github.io/content/blog/genki.en.md

 ### What is Genki
 **Genki** stands out as a German company specializing in health insurance crafted explicitly for Digital Nomads and World Residents.
 This unique product is backed by the reputable names of *Dr. Walter* and *Allianz*, well-known entities in the European insurance realm.

-Genki provides two distinct plans: *Genki Explorer* and *Genki Residents*.
+Genki provides two distinct plans: *Genki Explorer* and *Genki Resident*.
 The latter encompasses all the features of the first plan and offers enhanced overall coverage along with a host of additional features.

 The term *genki* finds its roots in the Japanese kanji "元気," translating to "good health," "lively," and "energetic."
 It perfectly encapsulates the essence of what their health insurance aims to promote for the dynamic and on-the-go lifestyle of digital nomads.